arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 }
 ```

-`UsernameShouldBeUnique` will be applied after `UsernameShouldBeValid` thanks to the [GroupSequence](https://symfony.com/doc/current/validation/sequence_provider.html).
+**Caution:** we need to apply static validators before applying custom constraints because we need to be sure we can instantiate all domain objects without raising any error.
+For instance, the instantiation of `Username` in `UsernameShouldBeUniqueValidator` must not raise any error because the goal of this constraint is not to check if the username contains at least three characters but its goals is to check the username is already used.
+It can be done with [GroupSequence](https://symfony.com/doc/current/validation/sequence_provider.html).
+This Validator feature allows to add groups to constraints and define the order to apply them.

+Now, this is the end of the story!
+If commands are invalid, we just need to serialize violations, give them to your front application, and print errors to users.

-## Conclusion
+## Last word
-During the blog post writing, I realized that superficial validation and business validation might not be the right words to describe those concepts but the important thing is what they do.
-Superficial validation makes me sure I can instantiate all my domain objects to make sure that business validation can use them to apply rules which need to be aware of what happens in the whole application.

-My commands are not objects but simple DTOs because DTOs are easily buildable thanks to the Symfony Serializer component.
-Then I use Symfony validator to validate commands because with this library I can easily apply domain validation on command properties thanks to the callback constraint and I can easily use application services to apply the rest of the data validation thanks to the custom constraints.

-I hope it answers Baptiste Langlade’s [question](https://twitter.com/Baptouuuu/status/1364945053236494336) on Twitter (this is not my brother by the way ;)).
+This might not be the only way to validate data but it worked on my previous project.
+Even if I use a service to validate my command I try to use as many as possible domain objects to avoid reinventing the wheel.
+I hope it answers Baptiste Langlade’s [question](https://twitter.com/Baptouuuu/status/1364945053236494336) on Twitter.
+If you wonder, Baptiste is not my brother ;).

-Thanks to my proofreader [@LaureBrosseau](https://twitter.com/LaureBrosseau).
+Thanks to my proofreader [@LaureBrosseau](https://twitter.com/LaureBrosseau) and [@jjanvier_](https://twitter.com/jjanvier_).